Myocarditis and COVID Vaccine: A Risk Benefit Analysis

-Those who developed myocarditis after being vaccinated, also often exhibited common COVID and flu-like symptoms: fever, chills, headache, muscle pain, sore throat, cough, diarrhea, poor appetite, abdominal pain, dizziness, as well as moderate to severe chest pain and difficulty breathing.
+Those who developed post-vaccine myocarditis also often exhibited common COVID and flu-like symptoms.
+They suffered from fever, chills, headache, muscle pain, sore throat, cough, diarrhea, poor appetite, abdominal pain, dizziness, as well as moderate to severe chest pain and difficulty breathing.
 Usually people were in the hospital for three to four days.

-Fever reducers, pain medication, and steroids were used to reduce symptoms.11
+Doctors used fever reducers, pain medication, and steroids to reduce symptoms.11